Skip to main content

 How we develop SAPs

-We develop each SAP in partnership with mana whenua and guidance from infrastructure providers, technical experts and coastal communities.
+We develop each SAP in partnership with mana whenua and with guidance from infrastructure providers, technical experts and coastal communities.

 Working together in this way will help guide the way we manage our coastlines and adapt to the impacts of coastal hazards and climate change into the future.